John Lewis & Partners

-John Lewis & Partners (formerly and commonly known as John Lewis) is a brand of high-end department stores operating throughout the United Kingdom, with concessions also located in Ireland.
-The brand sells general merchandise as part of the employee-owned mutual organisation known as the John Lewis Partnership, the largest co-operative in the United Kingdom.
-It was created by Spedan Lewis, son of the founder, John Lewis, in 1929.
-From 1925 to 2022, the chain had a policy that it would always at least match a lower price offered by a national high street competitor; this pledge was known by the name "Never Knowingly Undersold".
+John Lewis plc (trading as John Lewis & Partners) is a British department store chain founded by John Lewis in 1864.
+It is part of the John Lewis Partnership plc, a holding company held in a trust on behalf of its employees as the beneficiaries of the trust.
+The brand was established in 1929 by Spedan Lewis, son of the founder, John Lewis.

-The first John Lewis store was opened in 1864 in Oxford Street, London, and there are now 35 stores throughout Great Britain.
-The first John Lewis concession in Ireland opened in a Dublin Arnotts store in October 2016.
-In the same year, the first Australian John Lewis concession also opened.
+The first John Lewis store opened in 1864 on Oxford Street, London.
+As of 2023, there are 35 stores throughout Great Britain.

+From 1925 to 2022, John Lewis had a policy known as "Never Knowingly Undersold," which promised to match or beat lower prices offered by national high street competitors.

-On 1 January 2008, the Oxford Street store was awarded a Royal Warrant from Queen Elizabeth II as "suppliers of haberdashery and household goods".
-John Lewis & Partners Reading is also the holder of a Royal Warrant from the Queen in 2007 as suppliers of household and fancy goods.
+The Oxford Street store received a Royal Warrant in 2008 from Queen Elizabeth II as "suppliers of haberdashery and household goods."
+The Reading store was awarded a Royal Warrant in 2007 as "suppliers of household and fancy goods."

-The John Lewis Christmas television advert was first launched in 2007 and it has since become an annual tradition in British culture.
-It is considered as a sign that the countdown to Christmas has begun.
+The John Lewis Christmas television advert, first launched in 2007, has become an annual tradition in British culture, marking the start of the Christmas season.

-History
+The company has been a member of the International Association of Department Stores from 2004 to 2010, and rejoined in 2025.

-Early history
+20th century history

+First half

 The flagship store on Oxford Street began as a drapery shop, opened by John Lewis in 1864.
 In 1905 Lewis acquired a second store, Peter Jones in Sloane Square, London.
 His eldest son, John Spedan Lewis, began the John Lewis Partnership in 1920 after thinking up the idea during his days in charge of Peter Jones.
 John Spedan Lewis also thought up the idea of the Gazette, the partnership's in-house magazine, first published in 1918.

 In 1933, the partnership purchased its first store outside London, the long-established Jessop & Son in Nottingham.
 Jessops only rebranded itself as John Lewis on 27 October 2002.
 In 1940 the partnership bought Selfridge Provincial Stores.
 This group of sixteen suburban and provincial department stores included Cole Brothers, Sheffield; George Henry Lee, Liverpool; Robert Sayle, Cambridge; and Trewin Brothers, Watford; some of which continue to trade today but are now re-branded as John Lewis & Partners.

 In 1937, grocery company Waitrose, consisting of ten shops and 160 employees, was taken over by John Lewis, and today operates as its supermarket arm.

 In 1949, it was reported that London branches included Peter Jones, John Barnes (now a branch of Waitrose & Partners), John Pound and Bon Marche.
 The "provincial branches" were Robert Sayle, of Cambridge and Peterborough, Tyrrell & Green, of Southampton and Lance & Lance of Weston-super-Mare.
 They also had "silk shops" at Edinburgh, Hull and Newcastle upon Tyne.